HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 * When data is not available for any of the mandatory elements specified in the IG, a data absent reason extension should be added to satisfy the requirement along with an appropriate value from the [data-absent-reason value set](http://hl7.org/fhir/ValueSet/data-absent-reason).

-#### Profiles and Other IGs used by the specification
+#### Profiles and Other IGs Used by the Specification
 This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of Health Care Surveys Content IG workflows.
-The implementation guide is based on [FHIR R4]({{site.data.fhir.path}}) and profiles are listed for each interaction.
+The IG is based on [FHIR R4]({{site.data.fhir.path}}) and profiles are listed for each interaction.

-The full set of profiles defined in this implementation guide can be found by following the links on the [FHIR Artifacts](artifacts.html) page.
+The full set of profiles defined in this IG can be found by following the links on the [FHIR Artifacts](artifacts.html) page.

 ##### MedMorph Reference Architecture (RA) IG Usage

-This IG leverages the [MedMorph RA IG]({{site.data.fhir.ver.medmorphIg}}/index.html) defined by HL7 Public Health WG as the reference architecture for automation and implementing the health care surveys use case.
+This IG leverages the [MedMorph Reference Architecture (RA) IG]({{site.data.fhir.ver.medmorphIg}}/index.html) defined by HL7 Public Health Workgroup (WG) as the reference architecture for automation and implementing the Health Care Surveys use case.

 ##### US Core Usage

-This IG leverages the [US Core]({{site.data.fhir.ver.uscoreR4}}) set of profiles defined by HL7 for sharing non-veterinary EMR individual health data in the U.S.  Where US Core profiles exist, this IG either leverages them directly or uses them as a base for any additional constraints needed to support the research use cases.
+This IG leverages the [US Core]({{site.data.fhir.ver.uscoreR4}}) set of profiles defined by HL7 for sharing non-veterinary electronic medical record (EMR) individual health data in the U.S.  Where US Core profiles exist, this IG either leverages them directly or uses them as a base for any additional constraints needed to support the research use cases.
 If no constraints are needed, this IG does not define any profiles.

 ##### Subscriptions Backport IG Usage